axelvaldez/radical-companies/_posts/radical-model/2022-12-15-let-them-eat-titles.markdown

  <p>Later, talking to him, I found out that he wanted to be acknowledged by <em>Nearsoft</em>.
 I said something like, <span class="_quotespan">shouldn&rsquo;t you, then, have gone to your team? they are the &ldquo;authority&rdquo; on that kind of acknowledgement</span>.
 At that moment we realized that he applealing to me and me reacting as the authority was what got in the way.
 We are so blind to <span class="_paradigm">FIAT</span>; it is hard to resist reverting to it.</p>

 <h1>A Social Need</h1>
- <p>Sure we can be the stewards of our identity, but we can not ignore that identity is also provided by our community.
+ <p>Sure we can be the stewards of our identity, but we can not ignore that identity is also provided by our community<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a>.
 If someone is a baker, people know them as such.
 That part I have no beef with.
-It&rsquo;s when people create rigid hierarchies that ignore the individual, reduce them to a number on an expense sheet.</p>
+It&rsquo;s when people create rigid hierarchies that ignore the individual, reduce them to a number on an expense item.</p>
  <p>In a <span class="_paradigm">FIAT</span> world identity comes down from above.
 Your boss, backed up by HR, recognizes your given name and number and dons you a title.
 This doesn&rsquo;t work for a <span class="_paradigm">RADICAL</span> environment.
 To me, however, there is something a little <span class="_paradigm">FIAT</span> about saying that everyone is just an Associate or has no title.
 It is an attempt to be egalitarian, but implemented in a somewhat <span class="_paradigm">FIAT</span> way: everybody is an Associate because Bill Gore said so back in 1953.</p>

 <h1>Decentralized Ways</h1>